tsunami416604/azure-docs.hu-hu/articles/backup/backup-instant-restore-capability.md

 ### <a name="why-is-my-snapshot-existing-even-after-the-set-retention-period-in-backup-policy"></a>Miért van a pillanatképem még a biztonsági mentési szabályzatban megadott megőrzési időszak után is?

 Ha a helyreállítási pont pillanatképtel rendelkezik, és ez a legújabb RP, akkor a rendszer megőrzi a következő sikeres biztonsági mentés idejét.
 Ez a tervezett "Garbage Collection" (GC) szabályzatnak megfelelően, amely a virtuális gép hibája miatt nem tesz kötelezővé legalább egy legújabb RP-t, hogy mindig legyen jelen.
-Normál forgatókönyvekben az RPs-t a lejárat után legfeljebb 24 órával töröljük.
+In normal scenarios, RPs are cleaned up in maximum of 24 hours after their expiry.

+### <a name="i-dont-need-instant-restore-functionality-can-it-be-disabled"></a>I don’t need Instant Restore functionality.
+Can it be disabled?

+Instant restore feature is enabled for everyone and cannot be disabled.
+You can reduce the snapshot retention to a minimum of one day.

 >[!NOTE]
-> A Azure Backup mostantól támogatja a szelektív lemezek biztonsági mentését és visszaállítását az Azure-beli virtuális gép biztonsági mentési megoldásával.
+> **Azure Backup now supports selective disk backup and restore using the Azure Virtual Machine backup solution.**
 >
->Napjainkban a Azure Backup támogatja a virtuális gép összes lemezének (operációs rendszerének és adattípusának) biztonsági mentését egy virtuális gépen, a virtuális gépek biztonsági mentési megoldásával együtt.
-A lemezek kizárása funkcióval lehetősége van arra, hogy a virtuális gép számos adatlemezéről egy vagy több biztonsági másolatot készítsen.
-Ez hatékony és költséghatékony megoldást kínál a biztonsági mentési és visszaállítási igények kielégítésére.
-Mindegyik helyreállítási pont a biztonsági mentési műveletben található lemezek adatait tartalmazza, így a visszaállítási művelet során a megadott helyreállítási pontról visszaállított lemezek egy részhalmaza is elérhető.
-Ez a pillanatképből és a tárolóból történő visszaállításra vonatkozik.
+>Today, Azure Backup supports backing up all the disks (Operating System and data) in a VM together using the Virtual Machine backup solution.
+With exclude-disk functionality, you get an option to backup one or a few from the many data disks in a VM.
+This provides an efficient and cost-effective solution for your backup and restore needs.
+Each recovery point contains data of the disks included in the backup operation, which further allows you to have a subset of disks restored from the given recovery point during the restore operation.
+This applies to restore both from the snapshot and the vault.
 >
-> Ez a megoldás különösen a következő esetekben hasznos:
->
->1.
-A kritikus fontosságú adatok biztonsági mentését csak egy lemezen végezheti el, és nem kíván biztonsági másolatot készíteni a virtuális géphez csatolt többi lemezről.
-Ez lekicsinyíti a biztonsági másolatok tárolási költségeit.
->2.
-Más biztonsági mentési megoldásokkal rendelkezik a virtuális gép adataihoz.
-Például biztonsági mentést készíthet az adatbázisairól vagy az adatokról egy másik munkaterhelés biztonsági mentési megoldással, és az Azure-beli virtuális gép biztonsági mentését szeretné használni a többi lemez és adat számára, hogy egy hatékony és robusztus rendszer kihasználja az elérhető legjobb funkciókat.
->
->Az előzetes verzióra való feliratkozáshoz írjon nekünk a következő címen: AskAzureBackupTeam@microsoft.com
+>**To sign up for the preview, write to us at AskAzureBackupTeam@microsoft.com**